Invisible Forest: What’s in a Drop of Seawater?

 Background/Prerequisites: (Please note – these prerequisites can actually be taught concurrently.
 Lessons include ideas on how to interweave concepts with the standard curriculum while applying learning.)

 - Hydrosphere, atmosphere and biosphere are interconnected through Earth cycles (carbon, water, and nitrogen cycles).

 - Temperature, light and nutrients are dynamic in the ocean and influence what phytoplankton will survive.

-- Cell structures (chlorophyll, proteins, cell membrane, cell walls); and basic chemistry concepts of atomic structure and redox/combustion;
+- Cell structures (chlorophyll, proteins, cell membrane, cell walls)

 All documents and files for each Lesson are found within the lesson links listed above.
 You can complete the bulk of these lessons without any special equipment.
 If you want to add hands-on lab experiments, you can also use inexpensive equipment and/or can culture your own algae from the natural environment.